• Skip to primary navigation

 Brownies typically fall within a range of cake-like to fudgy and everyone has their preferences.
 These German Chocolate Brownies are my personal favorite — they’re incredibly moist and fudgy with all of the pecan and coconut frosting goodness.

-stack of german chocolate brownies with text overlay for facebook
+squares of german chocolate brownies with gooey topping

 Let it be known, though, that there is nothing related to German heritage that inspired these brownies (or their popular cousin, the OG chocolate cake that bears the same name).
 In fact, the cake itself — the inspiration for these brownies — was created in Texas in the 1950’s.